STEM DAY registration will open in September 2020.

 Complete the STEM Outreach Interest Form to be notified.

-During a STEM Day program, fifth through twelfth graders are immersed in one-day, intensive experiences that expose them to the diversity and impact of the STEM fields on modern society.
+During a STEM Day program, fifth through twelfth graders are exposed to the diversity and impact of the STEM fields on modern society.
 These field trips to Cooper Union start with a tour of the New Academic Building at 41 Cooper Square, where the synthesis of art, architecture, and engineering are discussed in terms of the design trade-offs that are struck as practitioners collaborate to build multidisciplinary projects of this scale.

 The students will work in small groups on one or two engineering challenges.
 Past examples include: 1) building an electric motor from scratch, 2) designing, building, and crushing bridges made from lightweight, recycled materials, 3) running an internal combustion engine, 4) determining the efficiency of water pumps, 5) writing and executing computer code they implement with microcontrollers, and 6) learning the basics of 3D printing and laser-cutting.
 Cooper Union undergraduates teach these modules under the guidance of faculty members and technical staff.